Journal of Applied Philosophy

-The Society For Applied Philosophy 2013 conference will be held in Zurich on the 28-30th June.
-The 2013 conference will be open themed, for more details click here.
+The Society For Applied Philosophy 2014 conference will be held in Oxford on the 27-29th June.
+The 2014 conference will be open themed, for more details click here.

 Each year, a podcast is made in conjunction with the Society for Applied Philosophy Annual Lecture.

 Visit the Society for Applied Philosophy podcast page to listen to previous lectures on the topics of:

 - Measuring Development, Poverty and Gender Equity